mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **Joy is not a reward system.
 It is a practice.** You can have fun at all times without feeling guilty.
 You don't need to choose joy for special occasions only.
 No one will complain about a joyful person.
 - **If you don’t take control of your own schedule, others will, and one day you will wake up and ask how did time slip by.**
 - **Most mess comes from wanting more than we need.** Having more and doing more is not going to solve your mess.
 The in-between is where the magic happens.
 Use breaks, long walk, and nature to find harmony and balance.
 This is where you will unleash your creativity.
 - **Clarity comes from space not from doing more.** Being busy isn’t the same as being valuable.
-Learn the difference.
-Take a step back when you are overwhelmed.
+Learn the difference and take a step back when you feel overwhelmed.
 - **Don't believe everything your mind is chattering about.**
 - **If you can't explain it simply, you do not understand.**
 - **Leadership doesn't start with vision.
 It begins with listening.**